View All 1976 Washington Quarter (Bicentennial)

 Description

-The 1976 (S) Silver Washington Quarter is a cent produced at the San Francisco Mint as part of the Bicentennial Coins 1976 series.
-Total mintage reached 11 million.
-The obverse features the standard obverse for each denomination with dual dates 1776-1976, while the reverse displays special reverse designs: Colonial drummer boy (quarter), Independence Hall (half dollar), Liberty Bell and Moon (dollar).
-Designed by John Flanagan.
+The 1976 (S) Silver Washington Quarter is a quarter produced at the San Francisco Mint as part of the Bicentennial Coins 1976 series.
+The U.S. Mint produced 11 million examples, making this the lowest mintage among 3 mint variants, representing only less than 1% of total production.
+The obverse features the standard obverse for each denomination with dual dates 1776-1976 and the reverse displays special reverse designs: Colonial drummer boy (quarter), Independence Hall (half dollar), Liberty Bell and Moon (dollar).
+Struck after the transition from silver to clad coinage, as the Mint adapted to modern production methods and record-breaking mintages.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $0 to $13 depending on grade and condition.
 Struck in 40% silver, 60% copper, weighing 5.75 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5898.
-The 1976 Bicentennial Coins celebrated the 200th anniversary of American independence.
-Among the most recognized modern U.S. coins.
-The 40% silver versions in both proof and uncirculated finishes are collectible.
-Billions of clad versions were struck for circulation.

 External References